alazaroc/blog-web-code/_posts/2023-10-24-challenge-data-certification-in-30-days.md

 image:
   path: badge.png
   header_post: false
-important_notice: This certification will be only available until April 9, 2024.
+important_notice: The AWS Certified Data Analytics Specialty has been retired by AWS.
 ---
 ---

-## TLDR

-> Updated: The `AWS Certified Data Analytics Specialty` <kbd>is going to be retired on April 9, 2024</kbd>.
-You still have time to do it!
+> Updated: The `AWS Certified Data Analytics Specialty` has been retired by AWS.
 >
-> However, you have another option, AWS presented a new `Data` certification of the Associate level, `AWS Certified Data Engineer`, you have more information [here](https://aws.amazon.com/certification/certified-data-engineer-associate/){:target="_blank"}.
+> The alternative now, is a `new Data certification` of the Associate level, `AWS Certified Data Engineer`.
+You will find more information [here](https://aws.amazon.com/certification/certified-data-engineer-associate/){:target="_blank"}.
 {: .prompt-danger }

-If you are here, it's likely because you're eager to obtain the certification, or perhaps you're curious about the insights I've shared in this guide!
+## Introduction

-In either case, rest assured that this guide is a first-hand account of my successful journey to achieve the AWS Certified Data Analytics Specialty certification.
-I conquered the exam on `October 15th`.
+This guide is a first-hand experience of my successful journey to achieve the AWS Certified Data Analytics Specialty certification.
+I conquered the exam on `October 15th` (2023).

-If I could do it, you certainly can too.

 I didn't have experience in data analytics (not enough) and no specific knowledge, but I wanted to prepare for the certification because I wanted to get more knowledge in this area.

 I am a Cloud & Solutions Architect who wanted to know how to design, build, secure, and maintain analytics solutions using AWS tools and services.
-However, this `certification is not easy` and I had to dedicate a lot of hours to be prepared to pass the exam.
+However, `this certification was not easy` and I had to spend many hours preparing to pass the exam.

-> I will use in this article `[30 days]` to prepare the certification's journey.
+> I will use in this article [30 days] to prepare the certification's journey.
 However, remember, <kbd>everyone's learning pace is different</kbd>.
-Adjust the suggested plan based on your comfort level and progress.
-You could need more or less than 30 days.
+Everyone should adapt the suggested plan according to their knowledge level and preparation.
+More than 30 days may be necessary.
 {: .prompt-warning }

-## Introduction

-Welcome to the challenge of achieving the `AWS Certified Data Analytics Specialty` certification in just 30 days!

-In this article, we will embark on a journey together to prepare for and conquer this certification.
-Whether you are an AWS Solutions Architect or a data enthusiast looking to expand your knowledge and credentials, this challenge will provide you with the guidance and resources needed to succeed.

-Good luck with your certification journey!

 ## Challenge: 'AWS Certified Data Analytics Specialty' in 30 days